churchianity/jaini/README.md

 - keys within a section are not checked for uniqueness. `read_ini_pair` will pass you them all, and `read_ini` will use the last-most one
 - string values parsed preserve the backslashes within them exactly
 - values parsed can be quoted in single or double quotes, or not quoted at all
+- multiline strings must be quoted
 - comments are discarded by the parser.
-- supports reading comments in the '#' or ';' variant, full single-line or after a key-value pair
+- comments can be in the '#' or ';' variant, full single-line or after a key-value pair
 - depends on `Basic`, `String`, `Reflection` from `jai/modules/`
 - parsing using the manual mode of `read_ini_pair` does not perform allocations
 - `read_ini` performs temporary allocations when looking up struct members
 - writing .ini file data will perform `context.alloc` allocations via `String_Builder`

-## `read/write_ini` Caveats
+## `read_ini`/`write_ini` Caveats
-These are things we *could* support in the automatic serialization codepaths, but currently do not:
+These are things we may support *in the automatic serialization codepaths* in the future, but currently do not:
+- multiline strings don't support escaping quotes, so their delimiting quotemarks must not occur in the content of the string right now
 - arrays of strings are not supported
 - unions, tagged unions
 - array views (though we do support fixed and resizable arrays)